zbalkan/zbalkan.github.io/_posts/2026-05-17-dzmac-dznetcut.md

 DZMAC puts the common pieces in one place.
 The main view shows the adapters.
 The detail view shows the connection name, device description, original MAC, active MAC, vendor information, link state, IPv4 and IPv6 status, gateway, DNS, and other useful context.
 The restore path is visible.
 Presets are available when the same adapter state needs to be reused.

 That context matters.
 A MAC address is not strong identity, but it is often enough for correlation.
 Access points, routers, DHCP servers, captive portals, NAC systems, and logs may remember that the same local endpoint appeared before.
-That is why modern operating systems support MAC randomization.
+That is why modern operating systems support MAC randomisation.
 The address is weak as authentication, but still useful as memory.

-[Windows 10 and 11 already include per-network Wi-Fi MAC randomization](https://support.microsoft.com/en-us/windows/connect-to-a-wi-fi-network-in-windows-1f881677-b569-0cd5-010d-e3cd3579d263), accessible from Settings → Network & Internet → Wi-Fi.
+[Windows 10 and 11 already include per-network Wi-Fi MAC randomisation](https://support.microsoft.com/en-us/windows/connect-to-a-wi-fi-network-in-windows-1f881677-b569-0cd5-010d-e3cd3579d263), accessible from Settings → Network & Internet → Wi-Fi.
 DZMAC is not a replacement for that feature and does not conflict with it, but the two serve different purposes.
 The built-in option is persistent, profile-scoped, and limited to Wi-Fi.
 DZMAC works across adapter types — including Ethernet — and is useful when you need a specific address, a quick one-off change, a known preset, or CLI-driven automation rather than a system-managed random value.

 When DZMAC generates a random address, it sets the locally administered (LAA) bit — the second-least-significant bit of the first octet — to 1.
-That marks the address as locally administered rather than vendor-assigned, which is the expected behavior for a generated MAC address.
-The practical side effect is that any system using the LAA bit as a detection signal — some NAC platforms, certain wireless controllers — will recognize the address as locally administered and may treat it differently from a hardware-burned address.
-That is expected behavior, not a failure.
+That marks the address as locally administered rather than vendor-assigned, which is the expected behaviour for a generated MAC address.
+The practical side effect is that any system using the LAA bit as a detection signal — some NAC platforms, certain wireless controllers — will recognise the address as locally administered and may treat it differently from a hardware-burned address.
+That is expected behaviour, not a failure.

 A normal DZMAC workflow is uncomplicated.
 Run it as Administrator, select the adapter, review the original and active MAC values, check the current IP and gateway state, apply a generated or manual address, and verify the result.
 When the work is finished, restore the original address.

 The GUI is the better interface when the adapter choice is not obvious.
 On a modern Windows machine there may be Ethernet, Wi-Fi, Bluetooth PAN, Hyper-V, VPN, WSL, security product filters, and stale interfaces.
 Changing the wrong adapter is easier than people admit.
-DZMAC defaults toward usable physical interfaces and keeps the rest available when needed.
+DZMAC defaults towards usable physical interfaces and keeps the rest available when needed.

 The CLI is there when the target is already known and the action needs to be repeated.
 Typical examples look like this: